 Conversion of starch into fermentable sugars occurs most favorably between 143°F and 152°F, so that’s your mash target temperature range - after adding grain.
 Sugars converted above 152º are not converted to alcohol by yeast to the same degree as those converted between 143º and 152º

 This range is crucial to the enzymatic conversion potential of starches to fermentable sugars.
 After the grain has been added to the water and stirred thoroughly, record the temperature on your brew sheet instructions.
 You’ll reference this when recording the temperature loss over the forty-five to sixty minute mash period.

 2. Maintaining Temperature

-No matter what the ambient temperature, insulating the kettle after adding the grain is very important.
-This is done to maintain the mash temperature and keep the enzymes working on the starch to convert it to sugar.
+No matter what the ambient temperature, insulating the kettle after adding the grain is important.
+This is done to maintain the mash temperature in the proper range and keep the enzymes working on the starch to convert it to sugar.